ZhengPeng7/motion_magnification_learning-based/README.md

     `mkdir VIDEO_NAME && ffmpeg -i VIDEO_NAME.mp4 -f image2 VIDEO_NAME/%06d.png`

+> Tips: ffmpeg can also be installed by conda.

 3. Modify the frames into **frameA/frameB/frameC**:

     `python make_frameACB.py `(remember adapt the filter condition of the directory at the beginning of the program.)